-When the tracking configuration is ready, create a Tracking Website record and add the code generated to the web-pages that you want to monitor.
+Once the tracking configuration is ready, create a tracking website record and add the generated code to the web pages that you want to monitor.

 Create a Tracking Website and Generate a Tracking Code¶